Lions used two first half goals to beat Gonzaga

-Myers has been a mainstay of the LMU coaching staff for well over a decade, as 2012 will mark her 16th season with the LMU women's soccer program.
+Myers has been a mainstay of the LMU coaching staff for two decades, as 2017 will mark her 22nd season with the LMU women's soccer program.

-Myers has been a key part of the Lions' success for over a decade, helping the program to its first NCAA College Cup appearance in 2002 and consistently signing some of the best recruiting classes in the nation.
+Myers has been a key part of the Lions' success, helping the program to its first NCAA College Cup appearance in 2002 and consistently signing some of the best recruiting classes in the nation.
 The 2006 entering class was ranked 28th nationally by Soccer Buzz, giving LMU one of the top 50 incoming classes for the fifth straight year, and followed through with the program's second NCAA tournament berth in 2006.

 Myers has been an active member of the Cal South Olympic Development Program (ODP) since 1996.
 Myers has led her teams to 10 ODP regional championships and three national titles including the most recent one in March 2011 with the 94 Cal South girls.
 Currently, she is the head coach of the Cal South Girls '95 state team.

 She joined the program in 1996 after serving one year as head coach of the women's program at Rancho Santiago Community College in Santa Ana.
 Myers inherited the program in its second year of existence and led a youthful squad to a 9-10-1 overall record in 1995.

 Before moving to the college ranks, Myers spent three seasons guiding one of the top prep girl's soccer programs in Southern California at Mater Dei High School in Santa Ana.
 Under her helm (1992-95), the Monarchs amassed a three-year record of 46-20-11, including back-to-back South Coast League Championships in 1994 and 1995.
 In addition, Myers led the team to a CIF semifinal appearance in 1994 and a quarterfinal trip in 1995.